The verb 'to build' is 'construire' in French .

 I don't believe "Je fais une maison" is the best way to say "I'm building a house".
 I am not 100% certain myself, but I would use one of the options below:

-J'ai construis une maison. -- I am building a house.
-(If I am really builiding it myself.)Je me fais construire une maison. -- I am having a house built.
+J'ai construis une maison. -- I have built a house.
+(If I have really built it myself.)Je me fais construire une maison. -- I am having a house built.

 -- Chris (not a native speaker).

 Thanks Chris and Cécile for your responses.
 However, my question wasn't really about "building", as that was just an example, and I may have led you down the wrong path, but I do appreciate your responses.
 My question was more about when I can use the verb << faire >>.
 I understand it means "make/do" and in English these verbs can be used loosely in numerous situations where there may be more appropriate verbs, but still be accepted and understable.
 For example, I could say:

 "I'm making dinner" vs "I'm cooking dinner""I'm doing the dishes" vs "I'm washing the dishes""I'm doing up my shirt" vs "I'm buttoning up my shirt"So my question is.. can << faire >> be used in similar situations as a substitute for more appropriate verbs that I am yet to learn?
 Of course, once my verb vocabulary increases, I'd learn how to say "draw", "compose", "paint", etc and would use those verbs instead, but for now, whilst in conversation, if I said, << je fais une image >>, or << je fais une chanson >>, would that be understandable?

 French is far more specific than English.
 In fact, we misuse many words like make/do in English.
 Think of what a more specific word is in English, it’s likely the French word can easily be figured out.

 Chris, I think you meant "J'ai construis une maison" = "I built a house".